 Mahahual beach is free for everyone and is open 24/7.
 Unless you want to spend time in one of Mahahual beach clubs, you don’t have to pay anything.

 Mahahual’s main promenade is a scenic stretch along the beach where you can find restaurants, beach clubs, street vendors, and all kinds of stores.
 Riding a bike on Malecon is a lot of fun, however, you can also walk if you want to stop for some souvenirs and talk to locals, that are super friendly by the way.

 PRO TIP: If you have a bike, you can also take a mini trip to the residential area of Mahahual where you can get groceries and stop at the ATM if you need cash.
-If you don’t have a bike, try this bike tour, which includes free transport from the port, paddling and a beach day.
+Book this bike tour, which includes free transport from the port, paddling and a beach day.

 Shopping for souvenirs was one of my favorite things to do in Mahahual Mexico.
 Walk along Malecon, and you will find dozens of street vendors selling beautiful handcrafted goods such as dream catchers, bracelets, hats, and much more.